juanniwu/t-SMILES/README.md

 segments in t-SMILES string, similar to the blank space in English sentences that separates two words.

-Three coding algorithms are presented in this study:
+Four coding algorithms are presented in these studies:

 1. TSSA: t-SMILES with shared atom.

 2. TSDY: t-SMILES with dummy atom but without ID.

 3. TSID: t-SMILES with ID and dummy atom.

+4. TSIS: Simplified TSID, including TSIS, TSISD, TSISO, TSISR.

 For example, the three t-SMILES codes of Celecoxib are: